• Skip to primary navigation

 Jump to Recipe

-Aloo ke gutke is a delicious pan-fried potatoes recipe from the Himalayas.
+Aloo ke gutke is a delicious pan-fried potato recipe from the Himalayas.
 This vegan and gluten-free dish gets ready in 20 minutes and can be served in the main course as well as enjoyed as a starter.

 Pan fried potatoes garnished with fried chilies and coriander leaves served in a small wooden bowl

-Most of the dishes in the Uttarakhand cuisine are very simple, made with basic fresh ingredients and taste heavenly.
+Most of the dishes in the Uttarakhand cuisine are very simple, made with basic fresh ingredients, and taste heavenly.
 So, I am sharing a simple and very popular recipe from Uttarakhand called Aloo ke gutke as the first recipe on my blog.

-What is Aloo ke gutke
+What is Aloo ke gutke?

-It's is a pan-fried potato recipe made in Indian style.
+It is a pan-fried potato recipe made in Indian style.
 If you ever travel to Uttarakhand you will find this dish in the menu card of every restaurant and dhaba.

-Even you get the chance to visit a local person in Uttarakhand the chances are very high that you will be served aloo ke gutke with tea.
+Even if you get the chance to visit a local person in Uttarakhand the chances are very high that you will be served aloo ke gutke with tea.

-How to serve
+How to serve?

 As an appetizer, this dish is generally served with some green chutney and tea.
 That's the most common way of having it in the Pahadi style.
 Another very popular way of enjoying it is with pahadi raita.

-For breakfast, it's served with paratha, puri or roti (different types of Indian bread).
+For breakfast, it's served with paratha, puri, or roti (different types of Indian bread).

 In the main course, you can serve it with roti or rice and dal.